Unfortunately, due to COVID-19 concerns and recommendations CampOceano has been cancelled for 2020. Check back soon for 2021 dates.

 Internet and Telephone Access:

-Participants can provide payment to the Vermilion Sea Institute by check or credit card:
+Participants can provide payment at the time of registration by credit card or e-check.

 Thank you and we look forward to seeing you in the field!